ansible/ansible-documentation/docs/docsite/rst/scenario_guides/guide_packet.rst

 If you're not comfortable exporting your API token, you can pass it as a parameter to the modules.

 On Packet, devices and reserved IP addresses belong to `projects <https://www.packet.com/developers/api/#projects>`_.
 In order to use the packet_device module, you need to specify the UUID of the project in which you want to create or manage devices.
-You can find a project's UUID in the Packet portal `here <https://app.packet.net/portal#/projects/list/table/>`_ (it's just under the project table) or through one of the available `CLIs <https://www.packet.net/developers/integrations/>`_.
+You can find a project's UUID in the Packet portal `here <https://app.packet.net/portal#/projects/list/table/>`_ (it is just under the project table) or through one of the available `CLIs <https://www.packet.net/developers/integrations/>`_.

 If you want to use a new SSH key pair in this tutorial, you can generate it to ``./id_rsa`` and ``./id_rsa.pub`` as: